Frances the Mute: Writing and recording process

 Tracking this way had a mixed reception in the band; Theodore and bassist Juan Alderete responded well to the individualistic approach while keyboard player Isaiah "Ikey" Owens didn't like it at all.
 However, as Rodríguez-López stated, "People filling in ideas can become tedious and counterproductive.
 You find yourself working backwards.
 When you're in the studio 'what ifs' are your biggest enemy, so my general rule is, if it's something you can't live with—if a sentence begins with 'I can't' or 'I will not'—then we examine it.
 But if it's 'maybe we should' or 'I think that' then it's like, hey man, full steam ahead.
 Not that there isn't a lot of refinement to what we do—obviously there is— but I consider it a balance of raw energy and refinement."

 Frances the Mute featured the largest array of guest musicians on any Mars Volta album to date.
 Flea, who played bass on De-Loused in the Comatorium, this time contributed trumpet to "The Widow" and "Miranda...".
-"L'Via L'Viaquez" featured guitar solos from John Frusciante as well as Omar's childhood hero, salsa pianist Larry Harlow, while "Cassandra Gemini" had Adrián Terrazas-González (who eventually became a full-time member of the band) on woodwinds.
-All the tracks also included full string and horn sections, arranged by David Campbell with the help of Omar Rodríguez-López.
+"L'Via L'Viaquez" featured guitar solos from John Frusciante as well as piano solos by Omar's childhood hero, salsa pianist Larry Harlow.
+Rodríguez-López described the session with Harlow in Puerto Rico as "a childhood dream come true".
+"Cassandra Gemini" featured flute and saxophone contributions from Mexican woodwind player Adrián Terrazas-González, who would join the band full time for the subsequent tour.
+All the tracks also included full string and horn sections, arranged by David Campbell with the help of Rodríguez-López.
+According to Cedric Bixler-Zavala, while recording a section in "Cassandra Gemini" one of the orchestra members played so hard that he broke his antique bow: "And you could see his ‘classical’ side come out – like, ‘I broke this playing a fuckin’ rock song??’
+He was pissed off.
+But I was like, ‘Fuck yeah, man, that’s on the record!
+You’ve got to realise things like that are cool.’”

 In 2012, Juan Alderete noted that Frances the Mute is the studio album he is most proud of.